boslab/sourstuff-class/readme.md

 Every day, check the jars by opening them to release the CO<sub>2</sub> tha builds up.
 They should exhale "happy" bubbles and a refreshing scent that instinctively smells good.

-When the fermentation is done, you can put the same jard in the fridge and eat directly from them.
+When the fermentation is done, you can put the same jars in the fridge and eat directly from them.
 Because I use yoghurt in the fermentation brine, I use clean jars and fresh brine.
 This removes the particles that build up at the bottom and the brine is crystal clear.